Victory Over Time (Sheet 10 from the Graphic Cycle "Jonathan Swift's Kingdom of Absurdity")

 - Purchased and kept in permanent storage,1983

-This is the second-to-last sheet from the graphic cycle "Jonathan Swift's Kingdom of Absurdity".
-On one of its prints, the author wrote the title "Victory over Time".
+The work is the second-to-last sheet from the "Jonathan Swift's Kingdom of Absurdity" graphic cycle.
+The author wrote "Victory over Time" on one of its prints.
 In the last two etchings based on Jonathan Swift's "Gulliver's Travels" and "A Tale of a Tub", Alexander Aksinin touches on general philosophical issues such as the creation of the universe and the birth of Space and Time.

-The philosophical issues are evidenced by the author's sketches for the future completed composition as well as by comments that lead to the disclosure of the meaning of the author's symbolism.
-The whirligig is one of the author’s central graphic images-metaphors, which he associates with the flow of time and rhythm ("whirligig" meaning "rhythm").
-In the first square of the table’s sketch of "The Origin of the Universe", Alexander Aksinin depicts a nimbus over a circle of whirligigs.
-Thus, "Aksinin’s whirligig" is something similar to the eternal engine, and the Creator configures a group of such whirligigs to form the historical Time.
+The philosophical issues are evidenced by the author's sketches for the future completed composition and comments that lead to the disclosure of the meaning of the author's symbolism.
+The whirligig is one of the author's central graphic image metaphors, which he associates with the flow of time and rhythm ("whirligig" meaning "rhythm").
+In the first square of the table's sketch of "The Origin of the Universe", Alexander Aksinin depicts a nimbus over a circle of whirligigs.
+Thus, "Aksinin's whirligig" is similar to the eternal engine, and the Creator configures a group of such whirligigs to form the historical Time.

 Maurice Merleau-Ponty was a twentieth-century French philosopher and prominent representative of existential phenomenology.
-He considered intention as the man’s subjective referring to the world, that is seeing the essence with their own eyes.
-The thinker continued to develop Edmund Husserl’s theory, searching for a phenomenon "on the other side of the world of objects".
+He considered intention to be a man's subjective reference to the world, that is, seeing the essence with his own eyes.
+The thinker continued to develop Edmund Husserl's theory, searching for a phenomenon "on the other side of the world of objects".

 The author resorts to using the composition scheme of the previous etchings of the series.
-He depicts a circle with the curly rough ribbon crossing it vertically.
+He depicts a circle with a curly rough ribbon crossing it vertically.
 This zoomorphic S-shaped spiral meta-whirligig, in this case, adds dynamism to the static composition as a whole.
-The spiral resembles an eyeless snake with its mouth stuck into the segment’s crater formed by a swarm of whirligigs.
+The spiral resembles an eyeless snake with its mouth stuck into the segment's crater formed by a swarm of whirligigs.
 Actually, it is the birth of a tornado in the crater.
-The crater looks like an inverted hat, and it contains a sphere with a faceted coating of diamond rust.
+The crater looks like an inverted hat, containing a sphere with a faceted coating of diamond rust.

-The idea of the work as a whole can be defined as showing the way to order chaos, despite the fact that such structuring itself generates monsters.
+The work can be defined as showing how to order chaos despite such structuring generating monsters.

-In terms of composition and general concept, this work by Alexander Aksinin can be compared to Sandro Botticelli's "Circles of Hell" (1480).
+Regarding composition and general concept, Alexander Aksinin's work can be compared to Sandro Botticelli's "Circles of Hell" (1480).